elsehow/Dissertation/src/index.md

 	TODO make this not a direct ripoff of biosense proposal -->

 Biosensing technologies are becoming pervasive throughout our daily lives, beyond wristwatches and eyeglasses, into clothing, furniture, mirrors, cars, personal robots, and ingestibles.
-In addition to opportunities for our wellbeing, biosensing at scale will bring new security challenges that are not yet anticipated nor fully understood.
+These technologies will allow us to build increasingly high-resolution models of our bodies in the wild, outside of laboratory settings.
+Applications that leverage these data could change the way we relate to our bodies, and to the bodies of others, in ways we do not yet understand.

 <!--
 	data from these biosensors are available to designers